corbin1988/angular_notes/README.md

 - In the `BookComponent`, we use the service to add books to the cart.
 - In the `CartComponent`, we use the service to retrieve the cart contents and remove items from the cart.
 - The state is shared across components using the `CartService`, and changes made in one component are reflected in the other components that use the same service.

+## State Management Options in Angular

+In Angular, you have several options for managing state, depending on the complexity of your application:

+1. **Local Component State:** For simple scenarios, you can manage state within individual components.
+This can be done using component properties and event binding.
+2. **Services:** Services can be used to centralize state and business logic.
+You can inject services into components and share data and functionality across the application.
+3. **RxJS Observables:** RxJS is a powerful library for handling asynchronous data streams.
+It's commonly used for managing state, especially when dealing with real-time data and complex interactions.
+4. **NgRx:** NgRx is a popular library that implements the Redux pattern for state management in Angular.
+It's especially useful for larger applications where state management can become complex.